NicSJ/FixColorspace/README.md

-# FixColorspace
+# FixColorSpace
-A Blender addon that changes the color space of image nodes based on specific image keywords.
+Blender addon that changes the color space of material image nodes based on specific image keywords.
+Designed to be used with the default color spaces or ACES.
+Tested with Blender 2.8 to 4.0.

 Extended from the original file posted by **Blender Bob** [Free Color space addon for Blender](https://www.youtube.com/watch?v=73Y_5LrDZQc&t=1s&ab_channel=BlenderBob)

+## Conversion defaults
+**Non-color image types:**
+- Filmic/AgX = Non-Color
+- Aces = "Utility - Raw"

+**Rest:**
+- Filmic/AgX = "sRGB"
+- Aces = "Utility - sRGB - Texture"

 ## Installation
 Download the latest version from the Releases section.
 Open Blender -> _Edit -> Preferences -> Add-ons -> Install..._